 The managers have consistently sought out winning growth firms.
 The team looks for companies poised for growth in one of two stages.
 Some are emerging firms with strong business models, increasing product demand, and growing market share.
 Others are established businesses undergoing changes that could spur growth, such as new management or product advancements.
-The managers distinguish the portfolio with smaller stakes in benchmark behemoths such as Apple AAPL and Meta Platforms META, while betting on out-of-benchmark stocks like Sea Limited.
+The managers can allocate up to 10% of the portfolio to short stocks, typically firms they believe are likely to lose market share to competitors, especially those owned in the portfolio as long positions.
+The managers further distinguish the portfolio with smaller stakes in benchmark behemoths such as Apple AAPL and Meta Platforms META, while betting on out-ofbenchmark stocks like Sea Limited.
 The managers will also invest in private firms, but they are selective and have always kept such stakes small.

 After a solid 2020, the strategy's aggressive growth posture faced headwinds in 2021.
-The strategy's Z shares gained 17.9% over the 2021 calendar year versus the Russell 1000 Growth Index's 27.6% rise.
-Technology and consumer discretionary stocks were hit hardest, with names such as Block SQ and Flutter Entertainment PDYPY posting losses over the year.
-But even after a challenging period, the strategy has still topped 94% of large-growth Morningstar Category peers over Kelly's tenure through the end of 2021.
+The strategy's Z shares gained 12.1% over the 2021 calendar year versus the Russell 3000 Growth Index's 25.8% rise.
+Technology and communication services stocks were hit hardest, with names such as Block SQ and Roku ROKU posting losses over the year.
+But even after a challenging period, the strategy has still topped 96% of large-growth Morningstar Category peers over Kelly's tenure through the end of 2021.

-Process Pillar Above Average | Claire Butz 01/26/2022
+Process Pillar ● Above Average | Claire Butz 01/26/2022